A Distinctive Part of the Xposure Programme

 Award Purpose

-This award recognises outstanding documentary and photojournalistic exhibitions that reveal real events, lived experience and social or political realities with clarity and responsibility.
+This award recognises outstanding documentary and photojournalistic exhibitions that reveal real events and lived experience shaped by social and political forces

 What Jurors Should Prioritise